Michigan business groups urge Biden to reconsider mandate

 “The federal vaccine mandate is well-intentioned, but unfortunately it creates an entirely new level of private-sector responsibilities our member businesses, by and large, have neither the experience nor the resources to carry out at this time,” said Nikki Devitt, president of the Petoskey Regional Chamber of Commerce.

+Andy Johnston, vice president of government affairs for the Grand Rapids Area Chamber of Commerce, said businesses “are doing a ton already to encourage their employees to get vaccinated in a variety of different, creative ways.
+That’s the way it should be done.
+If this does goes forward, if the president doesn’t reconsider, we do ask that MIOSHA give a lot of leeway and time for this to be implemented correctly and with commonsense enforcement.”

-About 61.5% of people ages 12 and older are fully vaccinated in Michigan, the 20th-highest among states but lower than the national rate of 66.7%.
+Nearly 62% of people ages 12 and older are fully vaccinated in Michigan, 20th-highest among states but lower than the national rate of roughly 67%.

+Michigan is among seven states where coronavirus case rates increased over the past two weeks, according to data compiled by Johns Hopkins University.
+It had the 10th-highest rate in the U.S. The seven-day average of 4,384 new infections was about 56% of the peak in April, when cases began to plummet before rising again over the summer.